Firesphere/SilverStripe-Vagrantbox-loader/README.md

 # Customisations

-For testing purposes, we're not using the ini configuration that's in private.
+For testing purposes, we're not using the ini configuration that's in private for TwistedBytes.
 I suggest on live sites, you do.
 Running Behat from your host machine, causes issues because it can't read the ini correctly.
 Besides that, Behat requires root privileges.
 Therefore, the environment is hardcoded to root with empty password.